 Angelika Zakrzewska is a Risk Manager in Model Development L&S at AXA.
 She is responsible for SST, S2 and IFRS17 calculations, providing actuarial & digital solutions in the DFA model.

-Annegret Eiermann is a valuation actuary at Swiss Life's Group Risk & Actuarial.
-In October 2022, she will join Swiss Life Switzerland as head valuation.
-Before joining Swiss Life at Group Risk & Actuarial, she worked for PwC Switzerland and She studied finance and quantity methods at the university SGH (Warsaw School of Economics) in Poland with SAS and actuarial specialization.
+She studied finance and quantity methods at the university SGH (Warsaw School of Economics) in Poland with SAS and actuarial specialization.
 She is a qualified SAA actuary.

-Helvetia Lebensversicherungen Switzerland.
+Annegret Eiermann is head valuation at Swiss Life Switzerland.
+Before joining Swiss Life, she worked for PwC Switzerland and Helvetia Lebensversicherungen Switzerland.
 She studied mathematics at the University of Basel and University of British Columbia and is a qualified SAA actuary as well as CERA.